karlbuscheck/karlbuscheck/README.md

 - How I Turned My Textbook Into a Podcast

 ## Favorite Tools
-- Python, pandas, pytorch, scikit-learn, and NotebookLM
+- Python, Pandas, PyTorch, Scikit-Learn, and NotebookLM